Traits define leaders’ behaviors. Good ones make for great leaders. Discover what different experts say leaders should possess.

-Having said that an exact list in impossible to come up with, does not mean that leadership traits are not important in leadership development.
+Having said that an exact list is impossible to come up with, does not mean that leadership traits are not important in leadership development.
 It simply means that different experts will come up with different lists, so a certain amount of confusion will need to be tolerated.

 And the same body of research has led to a list of 21 “universal” traits.
 There is also a set of cultural traits that are not universal, but dependent on a particular culture.
-The importance of this cannot be over estimated since many expats fail for the very reasons this study makes obvious.
+The importance of this cannot be overestimated since many ex-pats fail for the very reasons this study makes obvious.

 2. A Master List of Leadership Traits from the American Library Association

-Some of the more interesting ones from the first two are: the physical and emotional:
+Some of the more interesting ones from the first two are the physical and emotional:

 - Strong and not rude;

 - Kind but not weak;

 - Bold but not a bully,

 - Proud but not arrogant;